Written by: Jack Rakove, Stanford University

-1. The argument Alexander Hamilton poses in the essay supports
+1. The argument made in the excerpt supports the contention that

-- the granting to individual states of the authority to tax
+- the ability of the government to regulate slavery

-McCraw, Thomas.
-The Founders and Finance: How Hamilton, Gallatin, and Other Immigrants Forged a New Economy.
-Cambridge, MA: Harvard University Press, 2012.
+McCraw, Thomas K. The Founders and Finance: How Hamilton, Gallatin, and Other Immigrants Forged a New Economy.
+Cambridge: Harvard University Press, 2012.

 McDonald, Forrest.
 Alexander Hamilton: A Biography.
 New York: Norton, 1979.